wenkokke/paper-prioritise-the-best-variation/lmcs/DONE.md

 ## Minor Changes

+- @Reviewer1: You say in the abstract that deadlock-freedom is guaranteed in CP and GV by combining parallel composition/thread spawning with channel creation.
+Later in the Introduction, you say that deadlock-freedom actually depends on restricting the structure of processes and shared channels to trees, which is achieved by the aforementioned combination.
+But then you mention works (Hypersequent CP and Linear Compositional Choreographies) that achieve the tree structure without that combination.
+So the really important thing seems to be the "tree structure" of processes.
+What do you mean by that exactly?
+You say that "this ensures that two processes can only communicate via exactly one series of channels".
+What's a "series of channels"?
+A mini example on what can and cannot be written in CP / Hypersequent CP / Linear Compositional Choreographies would probably help.

+  @wenkokke: Clarified in P2.

+- @Reviewer2: P2, ”communicate via exactly one series of channels”: What is meant by series of channels?

+  @wenkokke: Clarified in P2.

 - ~~@Reviewer2: Fix occurances of bare `new`.~~

 - ~~@Reviewer2: P28, ”Let this process be let this be Pi...”: grammar~~